TritonDataCenter/rfd/rfd/0154/README.md

 Various `triton instance` commands will be changed and/or added to mirror the CloudAPI changes.

-**XXX in these we use "name" instead of "slot".
-I'm conflicted as to which one we should use.**

 ### `triton instance create` options

 Disks may be specified with the new `--disks` option, described in `triton instance create --help` as: